eigilnikolajsen/dmjx-cd-id-workshop/BRAIN_DUMP.md

 I've had to strike a balance between CD not being bored, but the learning curve not being too steep for ID

-The ones

 ## Rules

 - Please ask me and your classmates all the stupid questions.
 - If there's something you don't understand, have someone explain it, but insist on doing the thing yourself.
-- Name files in kebab case: name-of-file.pdf
+- Always put filenames in kebab case: name-of-file.pdf

 ## My hope for the workshop